mimsiii/mimsiii/README.md

 - 👋 Hi, I’m @mimsiii
 - 👀 I’m interested in coding, nature, cats😸
-- 🌱 I’m currently learning PHP, algorithms and data structures with C++
+- 🌱 I’m currently learning Angular

 Problem-solver, analytical thinker, perfectionist, who desires to progress and to become an experienced Software Developer and a valuable Team Member.
 I'm currently on my journey of studying Software Development.
-So far I'm familiar with C++, SQL, C#, JavaScript, PHP, SSMS, MySQL, .NET Framework, HTML & CSS, but I'm always adding a new skill to my repertoire.
+So far I'm familiar with C++, SQL, C#, JavaScript, PHP, SSMS, MySQL, .NET Framework, HTML & CSS, Algorithms and Data Structures with C++, but I'm always adding a new skill to my repertoire.
 More precisely I'm more into back end programming.

 <!---